oneapi-src/oneAPI-tab/tab-dpcpp-onedpl/README.rst

 oneAPI open governance: Rod Burns
 ---------------------------------

-* `Slides <presentations/oneapi%20community%20forum%20governance%20Sept%202022.pdf>`__
+* `Governance slides`_

+.. _`Governance slides`: presentations/oneapi%20community%20forum%20governance%20Sept%202022.pdf

 * What’s the change? oneAPI is shifting to open governance, establishing a steering committee.
 Rod Burns from Codeplay to lead the Steering Committee.

   * Looking for feedback on what would changes will make this new forum more useful.
 Will be reaching out to individuals.

 * Could it include OpenACC and other things, or just SYCL?